2026 Annual Meeting

 The eProxy system allows you to vote for board directors and ensures that we follow our bylaws, which require over 50 percent of our voting shares to be present for a valid annual meeting and for the election of our board.

 When you give your proxy or eProxy to the Doyon proxy committee or to a voting Doyon shareholder who attends the annual meeting, your votes will be cast exactly as you wish.
-Voting typically starts 60 days before the annual meeting in mid-January, and closes in mid-March.
+Voting is now open until Tuesday March 11, 2025 at 5 p.m.
+AKDT.

 You can find FAQ’s at the bottom of this page.